How to Handle Employee End-of-Service Gratuity in a UAE Tech Company

 The DEWS Scheme

 In 2020, the UAE introduced the DIFC Employee Workplace Savings (DEWS) scheme for companies in the DIFC.
 This scheme replaces the traditional end-of-service gratuity model with a monthly contribution to a savings fund managed on behalf of the employee.
 Some other free zones have introduced similar schemes.
-If your company operates in one of these zones, you should check whether a savings scheme applies to your employees.

 Practical Steps for Tech Founders